-where X contains all possible outcomes, and A is a subset of outcomes.
-For example, when drawing a dice, the outcomes are where x_k means the result k.
+where X contains all possible outcomes and A is a subset of outcomes.
+For example, when drawing a dice, the outcomes are

 Now, for example, the event "the result is even" corresponds to the set

-$$A = \{x_2, x_4, x_6\}.$$
+$$A = \{2, 4, 6\}.$$

 Each outcome x is assigned a probability p(x).
 Furthermore, the probability P(A) of an event that corresponds to a set A can be calcuted as a sum of probabilities of outcomes using the formula